 Before you file a small insurance claim, check whether it is worth it

-- Never submit a claim that is smaller than the excess—mostly because it won’t be covered.
+- Never submit a claim that is smaller than the excess—simply, their is no loss.

 - Consider that each claim, no matter how small, will stay on your insurance record for many years.